AWS-FCJ-AmazonQ-Workshop/Amazon-Q-Series/Getting-Started-with-AmazonQ-Developer/content/3-getting-started/_index.md

 #### What About Amazon CodeWhisperer?

 Amazon CodeWhisperer is now fully integrated into Amazon Q Developer.
-All its capabilities—inline suggestions, security scans, and more—are now part of Q Developer.
+All its capabilities—inline suggestions, security scans,... are now part of Q Developer.
 It remains free for individual developers, no AWS account required.

 #### Broad Integration: